-As I was making my coffee this morning, Paige emerged from her bedroom — bleary eyed and yawning.
-Scrappy, who is still recovering from his neck injury, had been barking protests to his aching body as he moved around, trying to get comfortable.
+As I was making my coffee this morning, my daughter Paige emerged from her bedroom — bleary-eyed and yawning.
+Our beagle Scrappy, who is still recovering from his neck injury, had been barking protests to his aching body as he moved around, trying to get comfortable.
 It woke her.

 “It’s still early.
 Don’t you want to go back to sleep?”
 I asked her, “Or do you want to come rest in my bed a bit?”

 Minutes later, we were cuddled up in my bed, talking about the dark morning and busy coming day.
-I breathed in her sweet scent, listening as she talked about clouds and the coming day.
-Then, too soon, it was time to wake Will, prepare breakfast and start the morning rush.
+I breathed in her sweet scent, listening as she talked about clouds and the day’s plans.
+Then, too soon, it was time to wake my son Will, prepare breakfast and start the morning rush.

 It was all so normal — a welcome feeling these days.